 - 1. WLAs are expressed as a daily maximum.
-There are no continuous discharges at this time.
-Future continuous discharges are required to meet the prescribed loading for the pollutant of concern.
+Existing and future continuous discharges are required to meet the prescribed loading for the pollutant of concern.
 Future loadings will be developed based upon permitted flow and an allowable permitted maximum E. coli concentration of 349 MPN/100ml.
 For the purposes of NPDES permitting, continuous discharges may be required to meet a loading equivalent of FC bacteria, based upon permitted flow and an allowable permitted maximum FC bacteria concentration of 400 cfu/100ml, until such time that E. coli limits are incorporated into individual permits. - 2.
 Percent reduction applies to all NPDES-permitted stormwater discharges, including current and future MS4, construction and industrial discharges covered under permits numbered SCS & SCR.
 Stormwater discharges are expressed as a percentage reduction due to the uncertain nature of stormwater discharge volumes and recurrence intervals.
 Stormwater discharges are required to meet percentage reduction or the existing instream standard for pollutant of concern in accordance with their NPDES Permit. - 3.
 Percent reduction applies to existing instream load for FC bacteria or E. coli. - 4.
-As long as the conditions within the SCDOT MS4 area remain the same the Department deems the current contributions from SCDOT negligible and no reduction of FC or E. coli bacteria is necessary.
-SCDOT must continue to comply with the provisions of its approved NPDES stormwater permit. - 5.
-By implementing the best management practices that are prescribed in either the SCDOT annual SWMP or the SCDOT MS4 permit to address FC bacteria or the E. coli, the SCDOT will comply with these TMDLs and its applicable WLA to the maximum extent practicable (MEP) as required but its MS4 permit.
+By implementing the best management practices that are prescribed in either the SCDOT annual SWMP or the SCDOT MS4 Permit to address FC bacteria or E. coli, the SCDOT will comply with these TMDLs and its applicable WLA to the maximum extent practicable (MEP) as required by its MS4 permit.